uk-gov-mirror/DFE-Digital.get-into-teaching-content/content/funding-your-training/index.md

 <div class="content__left">

-  <p>Teacher training tuition fees cost up to £9,250 depending on how you decide to train.
+  <p class="content-alert">Teacher training tuition fees cost up to £9,250 depending on how you decide to train.
 You may be able to get a bursary or scholarship to help with the cost of your training.
 You’ll also be able to apply for student finance.</p>

   <h2 id="bursaries-and-scholarships">Bursaries and scholarships</h2>
   <p>Bursaries and scholarships are tax-free amounts of money to help you while you train.
 You don’t need to pay them back.</p>